iexcloud/docs/source/migrating-and-importing-data/scheduling-data-ingestion.md

 ## What's Next

-To create views, see [Creating and Managing Views](../managing-your-data/creating-and-managing-views.md).
+To create views, see [Create and Manage Views](../managing-your-data/creating-and-managing-views.md).

 If you want to understand schema indexing better, visit [Understanding Dataset Schemas](../managing-your-data/understanding-datasets.md).